TOTAL BONUSES:

 A beginner’s guide to the UK betting tax laws

 The UK gambling industry is a huge business.
-Many players love to have a punt, and gambling is a significant source of income for the government.
+Many players love to have a punt and UK gambling sites are a significant source of income for the government.
 In 2023, there are betting tax laws in England and the rest of the UK.
 However, will you end up paying anything to the government?

-The Betting and Gambling Act (1960) was the first bill to legalise betting outlets and bingo halls.
-By 1968, casinos were legalised, too.
+The Betting and Gambling Act (1960) was the first bill to legalize betting outlets and bingo halls.
+By 1968, casinos were legalized, too.
 All paid the usual levies on revenue, but so did the players.
 A whopping 9% winnings tax was applied on anything won.
 The Betting and Gaming Duties Act of 1981 did little to change that.
-It made things easier for high-street bookies to offer services, and effectively outlawed offshore businesses from advertising to UK players, but did nothing to alter the tax laws.
+It made things easier for high-street bookies to offer services, and effectively outlawed other bookmakers by country that were offshore from advertising to UK players, but did nothing to alter the tax laws.

 The first signs of change came in 2001, when then Chancellor of the Exchequer, Gordon Brown, announced the abolishment of the 9% levy.
 The tax on punters’ winnings was replaced by a 15% tax on bookies and casinos themselves.
 Brown did this as he feared that the UK Government was losing out to offshore casinos, who were providing their services to UK players without paying any duties at all.
 It is a move which has since been followed by most other major European nations.

 Naturally, many companies shifted their business to Gibraltar, where a 1% levy was in place.
 However, a 2014 amendment to the 2005 Gambling Act (the one initiated by Brown in 2001), also stipulated that there would be a point of consumption tax on foreign gambling sites catering to UK players.
-The overriding rule change meant that any operator offering betting accounts to UK players had to pay the same 15% duty as their UK-based counterparts.
+The overriding rule change meant that any bookmaker or sports betting exchanges offering betting accounts to UK players had to pay the same 15% duty as their UK-based counterparts.
 Broken and defeated, they gave in.

 The rest, as they say, is history.
 Where do the current laws leave you, though?
 Do gamblers pay tax in the UK, and what are the specific terms?
 Are gambling winnings taxable anywhere in the UK, or in just specific parts?
 It is time to look at the current gambling laws in place.